neomalesa/Twitter-Landing-Page/README.md

-# The Splash Screen (one the shows
+## The Splash Screen

 To mimic the feel of a native mobile application, the site features a custom loading splash screen.
 A full-screen black overlay with the X logo covers the DOM on initial load.

-# Live Tweet Injection & Dynamic Stats: The compose box at the top of the feed simulates a live database connection.
+## Live Tweet Injection & Dynamic Stats: The compose box at the top of the feed simulates a live database connection.

 The "Post" button dynamically enables/disables based on the input field's length.